Desperate Housewife

 • Interesting

-It has been estimated that a liter of seawater contains as much thermonuclear energy as the chemical energy found in 350 liters of gasoline.
-Once science harnesses this truly inexhaustible…
+Researchers estimate that a liter of seawater contains as much potential fusion energy as the chemical energy in 350 liters of gasoline.
+Once we harness this virtually inexhaustible source, it…

 • Interesting

 Nature presents humanity with countless mysteries, and we tirelessly work to unravel them one by one.
 The otter, which inhabits rivers, primarily feeds on fish.
-Interestingly, there are no recorded…
+There are no recorded instances…

 • Interesting

-Of the seven wonders of the world, only one has survived to this day—the Great Pyramid of Giza, the most magnificent structure of antiquity.
-When scientists studied this monument of…
+Of the seven wonders of the ancient world, only one survives today—the Great Pyramid of Giza, the most magnificent structure of antiquity.
+When researchers studied this monument of Egyptian architecture,…

 • Interesting